artefactual/atom-docs/user-manual/data-templates/dc-template.rst

 **Notes**:

-In the "Actor name" field enter the first few letters of the the actor's name.
+In the "Actor name" field enter the first few letters of the actor's name.
 A list of names will appear in the drop-down menu (generated from the names of existing authority records).
 If the name does not appear in the menu, type the name and a new :term:`authority record` will be created.